confluentinc/ksql/docs/installation/server-config/index.rst

 KSQL_OPTS Environment Variable
 ------------------------------

 You can override KSQL server configuration parameters by using the ``KSQL_OPTS`` environment variable.
+The properties are standard Java system properties.
 For example, to change ``ui.enabled`` from true to false:

 .. code:: bash